Inotila/by_ino_ati/README.md

 Is a web application where users can view and interact with art by artist Inotila Nghaamwa(the owner of the page).

-The site owner is an artist, and would like to offer users a platform where they can view and interact with his art work.
-The owner would like to keep adding features to the site and updating to increase the way in which site users can engage with the content.
+The site owner is an artist, and would like to offer users a platform where they can view and interact with his art work by being able to like and comment on individial picuters.
+In addition the owner would like to be able to handle data at the back end and make post on to the page using the backend.
+Furthermore, the owner would like to also be able to commnicate the latest delopments to his users via email, so he want to give user the opportuinty to signup for a mailing list.
+The owner would like to keep adding features to the site and updating it to increase the way in which site users can engage with the content,the owner and each other.

 The users are primarily art enthusists, art collectors, and other peopler in the artist commuinity.
+These user would like to easily navigate the application and be able to interact with the content and get feedback from the app and other users.
+In addition user want to be able to clearly view the content in a familiar manner that they are use to on applications such as instagram.

 ## Value

-users can view and interact with his art work by liking and commenting on it.
+users can view the art work,in well categorized pages and also in full single view.
+In addition, users can interact with the conten by liking and commenting on it.
+Users also have the ability to delete and update their comments, the app has a full CRUD fuctionality.

 In addition, the UI is easy to understand and navigate.
-Furthermore, the site offers the user interaction, alerting the users on wconsequence of their actions are.
+Furthermore, the site offers the user feedback alerting the users on consequence of their actions are.
+The app has an easy sign up, login and logout pages.
+Only users who are signed up can comment or like the content.
+This gives the owner the ability to get valuable data from the users to interact with them, and users get the ability to change and add data as they please.

 ## Potential features (before starting)